 There’s two parts for this section because conversation exchange platforms normally offer a “penpal” option, where you can practice through text, and a second version where you can interact with someone over the phone or video chat.

-Depending on whether you’re looking to improve your writing skills or speaking skills, you can decide which one fits your style.
+Depending on whether you’re looking to improve your communication skills or writing skills, you can decide which one fits your style.

 As we have written in our previous post, the fastest way to learn and improve is to speak directly with a native person, and that requires getting out of your comfort zone initially.
 We have found that when most people get over the initial stages of speaking with someone new, it becomes much more natural and it’s easy to build a relationship over time.